nytimes/kyt/README.md

 1. `kyt:start` starts up a wepack dev server
 2. `kyt:init` initializes files in the root of your repo
 3. `kyt:test` runs ava on all tests in /src
+4. `kyt:proto` starts the prototyping app.
+See `src/proto.js` for instructions.
-4. `kyt:lint` lints src code using eslint
+5. `kyt:lint` lints src code using eslint
-5. `kyt:update` updates the configurations and files that have been copied into your rood directory
+6. `kyt:update` updates the configurations and files that have been copied into your rood directory
-6. `kyt:help` Shows commands and their documentation.
+7. `kyt:help` Shows commands and their documentation.
 You can also see options for any command by adding the --help flag.

 ## Updating kyt